the-vegetarian-vampire/Data-Structures/README.md

   - set difference
   - set covering

+`dynamic programming` - breaking down a complex problem into simpler subproblems and solving each subproblem only once, storing the results for future reference; works when each sub problem is discrete

+`The Fourier transform` - represents data in terms of its frequency components: music, DNA, JPegs...

+`Parallel Algorithms`
+  - MapReduce distributed algorithm
+  - Apache Hadoop

+Simhash "similarity hash" - locality sensative hash, a hash which is similar in output: Google uses a simhash for duplicates in web crawling.

+BCrypt hash - designed to be slow and computationally intensive, which makes it resistant to brute-force and rainbow table attacks

 ------
 # Linked lists vs. Arrays
 Difference is mostly in read and insertion times